tock/tock/doc/reference/trd-appid.md

 space dedicated to these constants.
 Doing so also makes it less likely that the two are inconsistent, e.g., that credentials are correctly mapped to security policies via `Compress`.

+Application Identifiers MUST be unique across running processes in a Tock system.
+Application Identifiers are unique among running processes because Short IDs are, for security and mangement reasons.
+Because Short IDs used for security settings are often computed from Application Identifiers and need to be persistent across reboots of a Userspace Binary, this implies that Application Identifiers must be unique as well.
+For futher details, see the Short ID section below.

+If the Credentials Checking Policy assigns the same Application Identifier to multiple processes, then the Tock kernel MUST NOT run more than one of them at any given time.
+Following the above example, the Tock kernel can run v1.1 or v1.2 of the Application, but will not run both simultaneously.

+Identifiers using the `Compress` trait.
+Kernels using Short IDs to test collisions between Application Identifiers

+`ShortID` values MUST be locally unique among running processes.
+The mapping between global application identifiers and `ShortID` values MUST be deterministic.
+Kernels SHOULD implement `Compress` in a manner that minimizes the chance that two different Application Identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).

+Short IDs are locally unique for three reasons.
+First, it simplifies process management and naming: a particular application identifier uniquely identifies a running process.
+Second, it ensures that resources bound to an application identifier (such as non-volatile storage) do not have to handle concurrent accesses from multiple processes.
+Finally, generally one does not want two copies of the same Application running: they can create conflicting responses and behaviors.

 The mechanism by which kernel modules gain access to `TbfFooterV2Credentials` with which to construct `ShortID`s for access